jorgenhw/language_analytics_final_project/README.md

 ## About the project
 This project is the final part of the portfolios for language analytics exam project.

-The script is designed to assist in processing and summarizing text from articles on The Guardian website.
-It utilizes various natural language processing tools and APIs to perform tasks such as text summarization, readability analysis, tone adjustment, and text-to-speech conversion.
-As an add-on, the user can also decide to get desired version of the article read aloud using text-to-speech software.
+The project aims to show how different natural language processing tools can function together in a simple and useful way.
+To showcase this we've developed a program that takes any article from [The Guardian](https://www.theguardian.com/international) as input and prompts the user with different ways to preprocess the article.
+Some of these methods are  text summarization, readability analysis and tone adjustment.
+Once preprocessed, the user can further on decide whether he/she wants to convert the text to audio using a text-to-speech software, print the text in the console or save it to drive as a .txt file.
 The script uses Python and several external libraries to achieve its functionality.

 <!-- USAGE -->
 ## Usage
 To use or reproduce the results you need to adopt the following steps.

 **NOTE:** There may be slight variations depending on the terminal and operating system you use.
 The following example is designed to work using the Visual Studio Code version 1.77.3 (Universal).
 The terminal code should therefore work using a unix-based bash.
 The avoid potential package conflicts, the ```setup.sh``` bash files contains the steps necesarry to create a virtual environment, install libraries and run the project.